bl4ckh4t3/tab-router/README.md

 # tab-router
-An angular modulo that provider a tabbed master/detail routing based on ui-router
+An angular module that provides a tabbed master/detail routing based on ui-router